goodcode200/endiffo/README.md

-# endiffo
+# endiffo - Environment Diff Tool
-Endiffo is an environment comparison tool for Linux and Windows.
-It should make it easier to spot that one difference between dev and test, or compare your settings now to those you had 5 days ago.
-It works by making a snapshot of common and user-specified locations where configuration is stored, for example your environment variables and hosts file.
-The information can be stored long-term and/or transferred between systems for comparison.
+Endiffo is an environment comparison tool.
+It will allow you to:
+- Record a subset of the system state, focusing on commonly-used locations where configuration is kept as well as user-specified locations.
+- Compare snapshots to discover differences
+- Apply snapshots (providing a summary of changes to be made and a big warning before continuing)

+It may also prove useful to run the application in VMs, Docker containers, at different times on the same machine or between dev and test environments:

 It will be possible to make the file as small or comprehensive as required, and perform a diff between saved snapshots.

+Endiffo runs on both Windows and Linux.

 # Command Line Arguments
--o	Specify output filename.
+-o --output Specify output filename.
 By default this is “snapshot_DATETIME.endiffo”, where DATETIME is an ISO 8601-formatted date.